campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 ## My Recommendations
 Armed with the knowledge that I've imparted to you, below you'll find my recommendations on what kind of display to purchase based on what your needs are:

-**If you know for a fact that you'll be consuming 4K/120FPS content:** purchase a monitor or TV with HDMI 2.1.
+**If you know for a fact that you'll be consuming 4K/120FPS content:** purchase a monitor or TV with HDMI 2.1, and do your homework to ensure the specific model that your buying supports 4K/120FPS.
 Prices will be all over the place, TV or monitor, but they'll all be over $1000.
 PS5 and Xbox Series X *claim* that they'll support this kind of content, but I really don't see this happening, outside of a few games early on the console's lifespan (as a "woweee look at what this new console can do!" kind of feature).

-**If you're fine with either 4K/60FPS or 1080p/120hz content:** make sure you have a TV with at least HDMI 1.4 support.
-This should be MOST TVs made within the past 3-4 years.
-If you have a 4K TV right now, then you likely don't need to purchase one.
-If buying a monitor, ensure that it meets these specs, with good response times and input latencies that your budget allows for. *This would be the most cost-effective choice for new PS5 / Xbox Series X owners*.
+**If you're fine with 4K/60FPS content (i.e. you want content to look pretty):** purchase a monitor or TV that supports HDMI 2.0.
+This should be MOST TVs made within the past 3-4 year (i.e. TVs that support HDMI 2.0), so you may not need to purchase one at all if you already own a 4K TV).
+Prices for 4K monitors should be fairly reasonable, too. *This would be the most cost-effective choice for new PS5 / Xbox Series X owners*.

+**If you want high refresh rates, and also do some PC Gaming (i.e. you want content to \"feel\" smooth):** buy a 1440p monitor with a high refresh rate (i.e. 120hz+).
+This is the sweetspot in terms of price/performance.
+1440p offers clear benefits over 1080p, and isn't really that different from 4K.
+Plus, Xbox Series X supports native 1440p output, and will look great on a 1440p monitor (PS5 currently does not support 1440p, so it'll send a 1080p signal to your 1440p monitor, and then get upscaled, which will look sort of ugly).

 **If input latency (i.e. controller lag) is a major concern:** buy a high refresh-rate monitor.
 If you play a lot of competitive shooters, fighting games, or platformers (games that require quick, precise, reflex-based movements), I would highly recommend playing these games on a monitor: as stated above, monitors usually have much lower input latency than a TV (at the cost of image quality).
+You still need to do your homework regarding input latency (as refresh rate does is NOT the same thing as input lag, although there is a correlation), but a monitor is usually a safe bet over a TV.

 ## Gotchas
 1. **Input latencies are lowest when at native resolution and refresh rate**.
 If you intend to use a display at non-native settings (i.e. a Nintendo Switch on a 4K TV) expect higher input latency.
 For example, I bought a 1440p monitor that has an input latency reported at 8ms, but jumps to **33ms** when the content is 1080p.
 This was never advertised and never made clear to me.
 I only got confirmation when RTings tested the monitor and published their test results (otherwise, I never would have purchased the monitor!)